 We’re here after another bout of her immigrant tears.
 Hannah spoons vanilla ice cream, watching the street through the window: buses spray puddles onto passers-by on a wet, grey, warm North London afternoon.
 Hannah is happy with her ice cream.
 I get on with the torture translations.

 The reports from Central Asia keep coming through.
 I have never met anyone from the NGO personally, I only get messages from a lady called Nadezhda (the name means ‘hope’ in Russian).
 Nadezhda’s messages are usually a little frantic: ‘Peter, I am meeting the UN High Commissioner for Refugees tomorrow morning.
 Can you translate this report tonight?’

 I never refuse.
 It’s been hard to find regular television work since I returned to London.
 At least, I tell myself, I’m using my lack of employment to do something worthwhile.

-Letter passed secretly from high security colony, Karshi city, Uzbekistan.
+The letter passed secretly from high-security colony, Karshi city, Uzbekistan.

 ‘We write from colony # 64/33.
 We all came here in different years.
 Our characters are different.
 But our destiny is the same.
 We have seen things no man has ever imagined.

 The prison guards rape us with a club, an enema syringe and red pepper.
 They beat our heels till they bleed.
 These are the methods they enjoy.
 But this is not enough for them, and they come up with new methods of torture.

 They use sticks to rape AIDS sufferers, and then use these same sticks to rape other prisoners.
 They laugh and jeer: "Aren’t you ashamed to infect each other with AIDS?".

 A prisoner called Holmirza expressed indignation at this: they forcibly poured AIDS-infected blood into him.’